ansuini/IntrinsicDimDeep/README.md

-## Intrinsic dimension of data representations in deep neural networks
+# Intrinsic Dimension of Data Representations in Deep Neural Networks